ionshards/ocdml/AnnotationReport.md

 Since the sentences in a. and b. were intended to be contrastive, it might have been helpful to use a perfectly minimally contrastive pair such as:

 a.
-The man sits (in the middle of the lake)
+The man **sits** (in the middle of the lake)
 b.
-The town sits (in the middle of the lake)
+The town **sits** (in the middle of the lake)

 In general, the guidelines could have been greatly improved by giving more minimally contrastive examples.

 Furthermore, the guidelines explicitly mention that bare manner-of-motion verbs (e.g., *runs* or *swims*) do not select for specific spatial configurations.
-This confused me, since the guidelines explicitly contrast the non-motion verbs *sits* and *stands*.
-As for *swims*, I don't believe it selects for any particular spatial configuration, since there are myriad configurations in which to swim.
-For *runs* or say *walks*, however, I feel as though there should be some distinction between these verbs and say *scoots*.
-In fact, to draw an analogous contrast to the distinction that the guidelines bring up, it seems as if the distinctions between between the static verbs *sits* and *lies* and *stands* is exactly analogous to the distinctions between the dynamic, bare manner-of-motion verbs *scoots* and *crawls* and *walks*.
+This confused us, since the guidelines explicitly contrast the non-motion verbs *sits* and *stands*.
+As for *swims*, we don't believe it selects for any particular spatial configuration, since there are myriad configurations in which to swim.
+For *runs* or say *walks*, however, we feel as though there should be some distinction between these verbs and say *scoots*.
+In fact, to draw an analogous contrast to the distinction that the guidelines bring up, it seems as if the distinctions between the static verbs *sits* and *lies* and *stands* is exactly analogous to the distinctions between the dynamic, bare manner-of-motion verbs *scoots* and *crawls* and *walks*.

 1.
     a.
 The man **sits** (on the grass)